-Article 3 (M4) (M7) Duties of Judge and Advocate General
+Duties of Judge and Advocate General

 - 1. Every Member of the General Court shall, as a rule, perform the duties of a Judge. - 2.
 Members of the General Court are hereinafter referred to as 'Judges'. - 3.
-Every Judge, with the exception of the President, the Vice-President and the Presidents of Chambers of the General Court, may, in the circumstances defined in Articles 30 to 31b, perform the duties of an Advocate General. - 4.
+Every Judge, with the exception of the President, the Vice-President and the Presidents of Chambers of the General Court, may, in the circumstances defined in Articles 30 and 31, perform the duties of an Advocate General in a particular case. - 4.
 References to the Advocate General in these Rules shall apply only where a Judge has been designated as Advocate General.

-Article 4 Commencement of the term of office of Judges
+Commencement of the term of office of Judges